mozilla-fxa/storybook-gcp-publisher/README.md

 ### Advanced

 Check [./lib/config.js](./lib/config.js) for the complete configuration schema.

+The `--config-check` option outputs the current configuration with sensitive values obscured and then exits.
+This can be handy for troubleshooting config issues.

 Most configuration options have defaults or will be derived from environment variables and `package.json` in the current working directory.
 The current working directory can be changed with the `--dir` option, if necessary.